Renaissance Learning: History

-Reviews

-The United States Department of Education's Institute of Education Sciences in What Works Clearinghouse, in June 2016, found Accelerated Reader to have mixed effects on comprehension for beginning readers.

-As of October 2017, Renaissance products are supported by 438 scientific research studies and reviews.
-Of those, 312 research studies have been conducted by independent researchers, while 62 have been peer reviewed.

-A 2015 study of 2.8 million students in grades 1–12 found that students who use Accelerated Reader best practices are nearly twice as likely to be college and career ready.
-These results held true for all grades and populations of interest (struggling readers, English learners, and students in free or reduced lunch programs) and rose with the integrity of program use.

-The Council of Administrators of Special Education (CASE) endorsed Accelerated Reader 360, Accelerated Math, and MathFacts in a Flash.
-CASE endorsements are granted solely to the products and solutions recognized as being able to meet the needs of special education students.
+The company was publicly traded until October 2011, when Permira purchased all outstanding shares and maintained ownership of Renaissance until selling the company in 2014 to Hellman & Friedman for $1.1 billion.
+CapitalG, a sister company to Google and subsidiary of Alphabet Inc., became an equity investor in Renaissance in 2014.
+In February 2015, Renaissance acquired UClass, a cloud-based storage and content management service.
+In 2016, Renaissance re-branded and dropped "Learning" from their name.
+In May 2018 the company was acquired by private equity firm Francisco Partners.

+In 2019, Renaissance acquired Schoolzilla.
+In February 2021, it acquired Nearpod and Flocabulary, and the French education company Lalilo.

+Reception

-Accelerated Readers critics say it limits a student's recreational reading to a list of books that fall in their book level, in order to accrue "points", and that the system trivializes books and undermines reading by reducing it to a competitive game.
+In June 2016, the United States Department of Education's Institute of Education Sciences in What Works Clearinghouse found Accelerated Reader to have mixed effects on comprehension for beginning readers.
+The company's programs have been criticized for potentially limiting a student's recreational reading to a list of books that fall in their book level, in order to accrue "points", and trivializing books and undermining reading by reducing it to a competitive game.
 Susan Straight in The New York Times says, "the passion and serendipity of choosing a book at the library based on the subject or the cover of the first page is nearly gone, as well as the excitement of reading a book simply for pleasure.
 This is not all the fault of Renaissance, which I believe is trying to help schools encourage students to read."